Human rights & Audi: Taking action instead of looking the other way

 Mr. Patnaik, in what way are human rights an issue at Audi?

-Patnaik: As a globally active car manufacturer, Audi bears a great deal of responsibility – for the environment, for its own employees and for society as a whole.
-And therefore also for the people along the Audi supply chain who are at work for the company.
-This responsibility is very important to us, which is why we have made it one of our four corporate values, along with appreciation, openness and integrity.
+Patnaik: As a globally active car manufacturer, Audi bears a great deal of responsibility for the environment, for its own employees and for society as a whole – and therefore also for the people along the Audi supply chain who are at work for the company.
+We take this responsibility seriously.

-We therefore consider it a matter of course not only to commit ourselves to respecting and observing human rights, but also to taking on as much responsibility as we possibly can.
-However, we also realize that risks such as human rights violations do exist, and with tens of thousands of employees and suppliers, we can’t rule these risks out one hundred percent.
-We must therefore gain a precise understanding of the risks and their causes, and then develop or refine measures to ensure that they do not occur in the first place – or that they can be dealt with and remedied effectively.
+We therefore consider it a matter of course to commit ourselves to respecting and observing human rights.
+However, we also realize: Our supply chains are complex.
+Risks of human rights violations do exist, and with tens of thousands of employees and suppliers, we can never rule these risks out one hundred percent.
+We work continuously to gain a precise understanding of the causes of risks, and then develop or refine measures to ensure that these risks do not occur in the first place – or that they can be dealt with and remedied effectively.

 What does that mean for your daily work?

 Patnaik: I’m the central point of contact at Audi for everything to do with human rights.
-My team and I review, analyze and monitor all of the Audi Group’s activities that are relevant to human rights and create systems for such things as risk identification, risk analysis and risk assessment, along with concrete preventive measures.
-These systems follow the Plan-Do-Check-Act logic, which is a classic management approach.
+My team and I review, analyze and monitor the activities of the Audi Group that are relevant to human rights.
+At a time when sustainability requirements are being questioned in political debates, it is more important than ever for us to examine where processes and preventive measures may need to be adjusted.

 Responsibility, openness, appreciation and integrity as core corporate values